Free & No Signup Required

 Mortar & Material Estimates

 Mortar is the binding material between concrete blocks, and estimating it correctly prevents costly project delays.
-A standard 60-pound bag of premixed mortar covers approximately 33 standard 8×16 blocks when applied at the standard ⅜-inch joint thickness for both bed (horizontal) and head (vertical) joints.
+A standard 60-pound bag of premixed mortar covers approximately 9 standard 8×16 blocks when laid at the standard ⅜-inch joint thickness for both bed (horizontal) and head (vertical) joints — a field coverage rate that includes normal bedding waste.

 • Cement: approximately 0.075 cubic feet per bag